Software-Development-Centre-GNE/SnC/README.md

 ## Contact

-If you have any questions or concerns, please contact me at abhinav26january@gamil.com.
+If you have any questions or concerns, please contact at sdc@gndec.ac.in